Do You Even Need a Spare Tire?

 Which New Car & SUV Models Don’t Include a Spare?

 On May 23, 2015, my 7-year-old granddaughter, my friend and I were stranded for four hours on I-84 west of Baker City, Oregon, with a blown-out tire and no spare.
 My brand new car did not come with a spare!
 I called my insurance emergency assistance four times.
 I waited for my insurance company to call and get a tow truck for about three hours.
 A local towing company wanted to charge me $530.00 to tow my car about 20 miles to Les Schwab in Baker City.
 I mentioned to the insurance agent that I wanted my car towed to Les Schwab so I could get a new tire.
 The insurance agent called Les Schwab and I spoke with Jake at the counter.
 Les Schwab came out with a new tire, changed it and we were back driving in about 30 minutes.
 I went back to the store and bought a spare.
 Thank you Les Schwab, you saved our day.
 Too bad the other businesses I dealt with on Saturday did not have your ethics for putting customers first.
 Thanks again for being there for us.
 You will be the first I call next time I need a tire changed, and I will recommend to my insurance company they need to put you on their call list.
-Penny M., Baker City, OR Read the rest of the story
+Penny M., Baker City, OR

 The time to find out if your new or used car is going to come equipped with a spare is before you sign on the dotted line.
 Don’t rely on the sales staff to volunteer the news.
 It can be difficult to tell which models come with a spare and which don’t, since some trim levels will, but not all.
 Be sure by asking the sales rep directly.
 (And if you’ve recently bought a newer model car, be sure to check whether it has a spare, so you’re prepared with an alternative in case of a flat.)